Permutation Recovery on Manifold Data via Spectral Seriation: Theoretical guarantee

-In \cite{peoples2021spectral}, the $\ell_2$ error is studied in the noiseless setting, where the rate is of $\tilde{O}(N^{-1/28})$.
-Surprisingly, our method yields an error rate of approximately $\tilde{O}(N^{-1/14})$, which is faster than the error in \cite{peoples2021spectral}.
+Surprisingly, for the noiseless case $\epsilon = 0$, our convergence rate is better than the $\ell_2$ error upper bound established in \cite{peoples2021spectral}.
+Although the $\ell_{\infty}$ norm provides point-wise control and the $\ell_2$ norm benefits from averaging, our rate is $\Otilde(N^{-1/14})$ whereas their rate is $\tilde{O}(N^{-1/28})$.
 This counterintuitive outcome stems from our error measurement \eqref{eqn: open errors}, which excludes the endpoints.
-Notably, errors around the endpoints are substantial, contributing to a large overall error.
+Errors near the endpoints dominate the global error if they are included.

+While the spectral method performs well on the interior, accurate ranking of the endpoints is often of interest.
+In Section \ref{subsec:hybrid}, we propose Algorithm \ref{alg:opencurvepatch} to handle this issue.
+Below, we show that this improved algorithm extends the error bounds in Theorem \ref{thm:open} from $int_\delta$ to the entire curve. \begin{theorem} Under the same assumptions with Theorem \ref{thm:open}, further suppose that the graph distance threshold $\sigma_0$ satisfies $(10L_{\calM})^{-1/2}>\sigma_0>\min\{20\epsilon, ({10N^{-1}\log N})^{1/2}\}$, then with high probability $1 - O(N^{-2})$, the estimates $\hat{\bft}(Z)$ and $\hat{\bfpi}(Z)$ by Algorithm \ref{alg:opencurvepatch} satisfy that